backdoer/warehouse/README.md

 Run `mix deps.get` && `pip3 install --user --requirement requirements.txt` to install the necessary python and elixir packages

 ## Implementations
-### Native Elixir
-This approach utilizes linear algebra functions and fraction functions written in Native Elixir.
-This implementation works well with small datasets (4x faster than the python implementation, although stil uses over 10x the memory; see benchmarking)
+Both implementations create a matrix from the inputs and then utilize linear algebra to solve for a system of linear equations.

 ### Porting to Python
+**Branch**: `master`
 This approach utilizes python's `numpy` library to handle the linear algebra.
 It then uses python's fraction library to resolve the floating decimal point to the closest fraction within a denominator of 10.
 This implementation works very well with large datasets (4x faster than the native elixir implementation and over 100x more memory efficient; see benchmarking)

+### Native Elixir
+**Branch**: `use-fractions`
+This approach utilizes linear algebra functions and fraction functions written in Native Elixir.
+Specifically, it reduces the matrix into row echelon form utilizing Gaussian elimination.
+This implementation works well with small datasets (4x faster than the python implementation, although stil uses over 10x the memory; see benchmarking)

 All IO is handled with `IO.gets/1` and `IO.puts/1`.
 I considered using `Logger` for things like user warnings but it didn't feel like the right use case because
 `Logger` is more for application monitoring.

-## Benchmarking
+## Benchmarking Both Implementations
+To run the benchmarks, go to the `both-solutions` branch and run `mix benchmark`

 ```
 Operating System: macOS
 CPU Information: Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz